Attendance and Engagement

 All data is gathered and stored in line with the University policies and guidance on data handling and you can view the privacy statement.

-As always, if you are having problems please do contact your Personal Tutor (continuing students) and/or Student Support (all students) as soon as you are able as the sooner we know the more we will be able to do to help.
+As always, if you are having problems please do contact your Student Adviser as soon as you are able.
+The sooner we know you are having an issue, the more we will be able to do to help.

 As a Sponsored Student, the University of Edinburgh is the sponsor of your UK visa.
 The University has a number of legal duties to manage our sponsorship of your visa.
 These include: